 List of relevant phrases (code and full text as stated in chapter 2 and 3)

-Code Text H280 contains gas under pressure; may explode if heated
+Code Text H280 Contains gas under pressure; may explode if heated.
+H412 Harmful to aquatic life with long lasting effects.

 Responsible for the safety data sheet